DavidStevensonVtex/Ubuntu-Unleashed/ch12/README.md

 If you want a job to continue after you exit, you should consider using a tool such as `byobu`, or learn to run the process as a daemon.

+### Printing Resource Usage with `top`

+The default sort order in top shows the most CPU-intensive tasks first.

+Enter k to kill a process.

+Enter f to choose the fields to display.

+Fields Management for window 1:Def, whose current sort field is %CPU Navigate with Up/Dn, Right selects for move then `<Enter>` or Left commits, 'd' or `<Space>` toggles display, 's' sets sort.
+Use 'q' or `<Esc>` to end!

+If you press B, text bolding is enabled.

+`r` enables you to renice - or adjust the niceness value.
+19 is the lowest and -19 is the highest.
+Anything less than 0 is considered "high" and should be used sparingly.